lamiaakhairyibrahim/LinearVSNonlinearModels-Supervise-MachineLearning-/Linear_models/Regression/multiple_linear_regression/README.md

   - here the outliers related to the houses (flat, vela, ....), i want to detect all kinds of houses, so I don't remove the outlier

 ### Model
+  - from the visualization, the data set shows that the dataset is linear with the target in one format but others other binary, so I expect that the error will be not satisfied for me  as I want if I use linear regression models
   - I used the Linear Regression model but the evaluation was very bad
   ```
    Mean Squared Error: 0.5024
    R^2 Score: 0.6529
   ```
   - So I want to improve it , by :
-     - 1. use the improved models like :
+    - use the improved models like :

               -  Ridge
               - Lasso
               - ElasticNet
               - HuberRegressor
               - BayesianRidge
               - PassiveAggressiveRegressor
               - TheilSenRegressor